katzer/cordova-plugin-local-notifications/README.md

 ## Progress

 Notifications can include an animated progress indicator that shows users the status of an ongoing operation.
+Android only.

 ```js
 cordova.plugins.notification.local.schedule({